Gluesticks Blog

 • Grease a 9×13 baking dish (metal or glass) and sprinkle or dust with a handful of SIFTED powdered sugar (you don't want clumps).
 Gently shake and rotate around until the entire pan is covered, then turn over and dump out excess sugar.
 We’ll use it later.

-• Let the pan sit out for 30-60 minutes to cool then sprinkle a handful of powdered sugar over the marshmallows and smooth with your hand to make sure everything is coated.
+• Let the pan sit at room temperature for 30-60 minutes to cool then sprinkle a handful of powdered sugar over the marshmallows and smooth with your hand to make sure everything is coated.

-• Cover with plastic wrap and let sit at least 4 hours.
+• Cover with plastic wrap and let sit at least 4 hours at room temperature.
 You can even let it sit overnight.

 • Remove marshmallows from the pan and cut into shapes using cookie cutters or a pizza cutter.